 At this point, I will just honestly say that, when I finally got to play Fallout 3, I absolutely hated it.
 Despite the promises, the game was clearly ‘Oblivion with guns’, and while I ultimately liked Oblivion (and the idea of an Oblivion with guns), Fallout it was not.
 Particularly, what stung the most was the drastic change in the art direction.
 It was all very wrong and amiss, which wouldn’t be such a damn shame if Fallout of old didn’t feature one of the more unique settings in gaming.

 But again, I’m not here to re-review Fallout 3 so lets leave it at that (at least for now) and move on to every rabid Fallout fanboy’s dream come true–New Vegas.
 Bethesda really earned some Karma points by entrusting a Fallout game to Obsidian, a developer with a significant chunk of Black Isle in its’ foundation.
 And the resulting RPG didn’t disappoint.
 In the amount of choice and consequence, the quality of writing and the various role playing elements important to Fallout, the game was a massive improvement and that is a fact.
 AlienLion rated it 9/10 and I had a lot do with that, so yes, I was very impressed.
 But at the same time, it’s a sobering thought that New Vegas is as “Fallout” as the series will ever get again.

-Dont get me wrong, I will probably play Fallout 4 out of curiosity, and if Obsidian makes another one, I’ll be on it like stink on Brahmin shit but only because New Vegas was a genuinely good RPG and not because it will be another game in the Fallout franchise.
+Dont get me wrong, I will probably play Fallout 4 out of curiosity, and if Obsidian makes another one, I’ll be on it like brown on brown underwear but only because New Vegas was a genuinely good RPG and not because it will be another game in the Fallout franchise.